 Watch the progress of Megaport.

-TPG Telecom (owner of PIPE Networks) claims that PIPE’s customers are not “occupiers” of the datacenter and accordingly Megaport cannot use it’s statutory powers under Schedule 3 to the Telecommunications Act 1997 to provide services to them.
-If accepted, this argument would mean that PIPE’s datacentres could become “competition-free zones”, and TPG can (and evidently will) prevent PIPE’s telehousing customers from ordering services from competitive carriers such as Megaport.
+TPG Telecom (owner of PIPE Networks) claims that PIPE’s customers are not “occupiers” of the data centre and accordingly Megaport cannot use its statutory powers under Schedule 3 to the Telecommunications Act 1997 to provide services to them.
+If accepted, this argument would mean that PIPE’s data centres could become “competition-free zones”, and TPG can (and evidently will) prevent PIPE’s telehousing customers from ordering services from competitive carriers such as Megaport.
 It could also raise issues for TPG/PIPE who have possibly issued hundreds of LAAN’s to other third party data centre facilities for the delivery of services into their facilities.

 We understand TPG recently decided not to renew the commercial arrangement it had with another competing carrier that had previously acquired colocation space from TPG/PIPE and was providing competing services to TPG clients within these facilities.
 This reinforces the reason for these statutory powers and our decision to use them.